Automate responses to Microsoft Defender for Cloud triggers

 From Defender for Cloud's sidebar, select Workflow automation.

-From this page you can create new automation rules, as well as enable, disable, or delete existing ones.
+From this page you can create new automation rules, enable, disable, or delete existing ones.

-To define a new workflow, click Add workflow automation.
+To define a new workflow, select Add workflow automation.
 The options pane for your new automation opens.